The Technology Hassle Factor

 You may have heard that we’re launching some new technology at IFP, namely Advisor[X] and the integrations therein.
 Our primary goal was to mitigate the hassle factor through something similar to the Managing Complex Change framework from the very beginning.
 Here’s how we did it.

 The very first interaction with Advisor[X] needed to be smooth.
 Although you will only traverse the sign-up process once, we never wanted it to become a deterrent.
 As everyone in this industry knows, first impressions are everything.

 Designing the Layout

-IFP Web Designer Scott McCreedy collaborated with the IFP Technology team to design and progressively edit the user experience based on advisor feedback.
+IFP Web Designer Scott McCreedy collaborated with the IFP Technology team to design and progressively edit the user experience based on financial professional feedback.
 It’s also mobile responsive, meaning it will adjust to the size of the screen on your tablet or phone, so you can access Advisor[X] wherever you go.

 Emphasis on Accessibility

 Financial professionals can access a member of our technology team in a number of ways.
 First, they can provide feedback regarding Advisor[X] from the top navigation bar after logging in.
 Second, we integrated a robust request and tracking system to help financial professionals quickly find the status of their support tickets with ease (see below).
 Third, we created the Knowledgebase.
 It’s designed as a collective effort to answer the big questions, identify gaps in knowledge that need to be filled, and provide an ever-growing database of internal updates to keep financial professionals informed.